prabin738/Social-Media-Auto-Publish/readme.txt

 = Feedback =

 We would like to receive your feedback and suggestions about Twitter Auto Publish plugin.
-You may submit them at our [support desk](http://xyzscripts.com/support/ "XYZScripts Support").
+You may submit them at our.